 - Extensive experience in the international development field

-- Extensive experience in creating/contributing to grantmaking strategies
+- Adept at creating/contributing to grantmaking strategies

 - Ability to work independently and produce high-quality work products within agreed deadlines